yashasvi1111/wingtechcs-quiz/README.md

 # wingtechcs-quiz
-this is quiz page of wwingtech which is a official technical forum of babu banarasi das university
+this is quiz page of wingtech which is a official technical forum of Babu Banarasi Das University

-#contributors
+# contributors
 shagufta nisar
 yashasvi mishra